gursmeep404/sharden/README.md

   All API interactions, tokens, and data transfer events are logged in the database for complete auditability.
 - **Rate Limiting:**
   Built-in rate limiting protects the platform against DDoS attacks or malicious API calls.
-- **Mailer Alerts:**
+- **Alerts:**
-  Users are instantly notified via email whenever their data is accessed or transferred.
+  Users are instantly notified whenever their data is accessed or transferred.

 ### **3. Secure File Transfer (AES Encryption)**